-We have audited the accompanying financial statements of Jewish Family & Vocational Service of Middlesex County, Inc. (a non-profit organization) which comprise the Statement of Financial Position as of December 31, 2020, and the related Statements of Activities and Changes in Net Assets, Cash Flows and Functional Expenses for the year then ended and the related Notes to the Financial Statements.
+We have audited the accompanying financial statements of Jewish Family & Vocational Service of Middlesex County, Inc. (a non-profit organization) which comprise the Statements of Financial Position as of December 31, 2021 and 2020, and the related Statements of Activities and Changes in Net Assets, Cash Flows and Functional Expenses for the years then ended and the related Notes to the Financial Statements.